Results on the regularity of square-free monomial ideals: Notation and terminology

 \subsection{Simplicial complexes and vertex-decomposability}

-The edge ideal $I(\H)$ is a square-free monomial ideal, so it can also be viewed as the Stanley-Reisner ideal of a simplicial complex as follows: We call a collection $\mathcal{B}$ of the vertices an \textit{independent set} if there is no edge $E$ in $\H$ such that $E\subseteq\mathcal{B}$.
-The \textit{independence complex} of $\H$, denoted by $\Delta(\H)$, is the simplicial complex whose faces are independent sets in $\H$.
-It is immediate from the definitions that if $I_{\Delta}$ denotes the Stanley-Reisner ideal of $\Delta$, then $I(\H)=I_{\Delta(\H)}.$
+The edge ideal $I(\H)$ is a square-free monomial ideal, so it can also be viewed as the Stanley-Reisner ideal of a simplicial complex as follows: \begin{defn} We call a collection $\mathcal{B}$ of the vertices of hypergraph $\H$ an \textit{independent set} if there is no edge $E$ in $\H$ such that $E\subseteq\mathcal{B}$.
+The \textit{independence complex} of $\H$, denoted by $\Delta(\H)$, is the simplicial complex whose faces consist of all independent sets in $\H$. \end{defn} It is immediate from the definitions that if $I_{\Delta}$ denotes the Stanley-Reisner ideal of $\Delta$, then $I(\H)=I_{\Delta(\H)}.$

 If $v$ is a vertex of the simplicial complex $\Delta$, then the \emph{deletion} of $v$ from \emph{$\Delta$}, denoted by $\del_{\Delta}(v)$, is the simplicial complex over the vertex set $V\setminus\{v\}$ with faces $\{\sigma\,|\,\sigma\in\Delta,v\notin\sigma\}$.
 An \emph{induced subcomplex} of $\Delta$ is obtained by (successively) deleting a set of vertices.
-The \emph{link }of $v$ in\emph{ $\Delta$}, denoted by $\link_{\Delta}v$, is the subcomplex of $\del_{\Delta}v$ with faces $\{\sigma\,|\,\sigma\in\del_{\Delta}v,v\cup\sigma\in\Delta\}$. {}
+The \emph{link }of $v$ in\emph{ $\Delta$}, denoted by $\link_{\Delta}v$, is the subcomplex of $\del_{\Delta}v$ with faces $\{\sigma\,|\,\sigma\in\del_{\Delta}v,v\cup\sigma\in\Delta\}$.